secretstartups/handbook/sites/handbook/source/handbook/marketing/plan-fy22/index.html.md

 <!-- DO NOT CHANGE ANCHOR -->
 Based on discussions with Sales and Marketing leadership, feedback from Product & Product Management leadership and by consulting industry/analyst reports, we recommend that for FY22, our major GTM motions should be focused on **CI/CD**, **DevOps Platform**, and **GitOps**.
 The overall goal of our GTM motions and sales play initiative is to improve the predictability of attaining our FY22 New and Growth AR goals, and improve our GTM efficiency (e.g. CAC, Cost per SAO/CW).
 We will do this by concentrating our efforts on the most important GTM motions that align to customer’s main business goals/needs. where GitLab has a distinct competitive advantage and with accounts that have the highest LAM growth potential.

 To view the GTM Motions Googlesheet, please go to your [Google Drive](https://drive.google.com/drive/u/1/my-drive) and search for `GTM Motions FY22 Marketing Plan`.
-You may also view the embedded sheet below.
-<iframe width="950" height="500" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vSLZchvg6aGk2KtSaXSuxrm0jJrmcZ1cq8fwqpB5sNkB1aigDhi4KnGSEaCVJOt60p0XH3POricmtq5/pubhtml?gid=0&amp;single=true&amp;widget=true&amp;headers=false"></iframe>

 The GTM Motions each include a [Core Team](/handbook/marketing/plan-fy22#core-teams), comprised of functional DRIs for subject-matter specific teams within marketing.
 If your specific group is not listed as a Core Team, don't worry!
 Each team and each individual in Marketing plays an integral role in making the FY22 Marketing Plan a reality and a success.
 Please see more information in [GTM Motion Core Teams](/handbook/marketing/plan-fy22#core-teams) and [Beyond the GTM Motion Core Teams](/handbook/marketing/plan-fy22#beyond-core-teams) below.
 All marketing team members should aim to focus ~70% of their time and plans around these GTM motions, allowing for ~30% of their time to be spent testing new messaging that's not a GTM motion.